cloud-native-toolkit/iascable/README.md

 where:
 - `CATALOG_URL` is the url of the module catalog.
 The default module catalog is  https://modules.cloudnativetoolkit.dev/index.yaml.
 Multiple module catalogs can be provided.
 The catalogs are combined, with the last one taking precedence in the case of duplicate modules.
-- `BOM_INPUT` is the input file containing the Bill of Material definition.
+- `BOM_INPUT` is the input file containing the Bill of Material or Solution Bill of Material definition.
 Multiple bom files can be provided at the same time.
 - `OUTPUT_DIR` is the directory where the output terraform template will be generated.

 ## Library usage